daylog/daylog/README.md

                                         project
+  daylog day                            create a new file for a day daylog month                          create a new file for a month daylog now                            make a file if it doesn't exist for the
+                                        current day, week, sprint, month,
+                                        quarter, & year
-  daylog day                            create a new file for a day daylog month                          create a new file for a month daylog quarter                        create a new file for a quarter daylog sprint                         create a new file for a two week sprint daylog week                           create a new file for a week of the year
+  daylog quarter                        create a new file for a quarter daylog sprint                         create a new file for a two week sprint daylog week                           create a new file for a week of the year